Selecting Milk for Your Toddler

 Goat's milk - Similar to cow's milk, goat's milk contains high amounts of fat, cholesterol, and protein.
 Some people find that the protein and lactose in goat's milk is easier to digest.
 However, goat's milk has a flavor that some toddlers dislike.

 Vegan "milk" - This category include coconut, almond, soy and most other plant-based "milks."
 Although these milks are gentle on the tummy and suitable for those with dairy allergies, they contain very little fat, protein and calcium compared to mammal milks.
 They also contain no cholesterol, which is essential for a toddler's rapid brain growth.
 Parents whose toddlers do not consume mammal milk (breastmilk, goat, cow etc) will have to work very hard to ensure other sources of these nutrients are abundant in their child's diet.
+If your child needs a vegan milk, we recommend trying the pea-protein milks (such as Ripple) which have higher ratios of fat, protein, and calcium compared to other vegan milks.

 Nutrition Facts, per cup